 TVA conducted a preliminary analysis of options for disposition of BRF including securing and maintaining the plant, deconstructing/demolishing the plant, or leaving the plant as-is and taking no actions.
-The following alternative was considered but eliminated for the reasons discussed below.
-This alternative did not meet the purpose and need of TVA's proposed action or was otherwise unreasonable.
+The following alternatives were considered but eliminated for the reasons discussed below.
+These alternatives did not meet the purpose and need of TVA's proposed action or were otherwise unreasonable.